 Using PubMed tags(filters) to search for relevant articles.

 Provider: Deep Web Technologies

 Contents: Abstracts, brief records, full text, general reference, government documents, links to full text, search engine

 Access Level: Free, Open Access

-Descriptions: Biznar is a free, federated search of approximately 300 authoritative sources.
-Each search is done simultaneously, in real time.
-Before results are presented to the user, duplicate results are eliminated, and the list is edited according to relevance.
+Descriptions: Biznar is an example of a federated search tool, searching approximately 300 authoritative sources simultaneously.
+Before results are presented to the user, duplicates are removed and the list is ordered according to a relevance ranking algorithm.

 Keywords: banking, bonds, business, commerce, federated search, finances, financial, investment, search, search engine, stocks